Wadaiko Artist Art Lee and Wadaiko Ensemble Tokara Image Collage TOP

 TENCHI SHINMEI

-A new solo performance by Art Lee, to debut in Autumn of 2009, "Tenchi Shinmei" (The gods of heaven and earth) was inspired by the late Grandmaster Daihachi Oguchi.
-Calling upon the purest of Shinto beliefs, that within all things in the universe, both animate and inanimate, reside the gods of heaven and earth.
+Created by Art Lee in February of 2010, "Tenchi Shinmei" (The gods of heaven and earth) was inspired by the late Grandmaster Daihachi Oguchi.
+Calling upon the purest of Shinto ideas, that within all things in the universe, both animate and inanimate, resides the essence of the spark of life of all humanity.
+The constant beating of the drums in our hearts are revitalized by the jazzy and enthusiastic rhythms that we play.
+Both the taiko drum and the drum of our hearts are forged together in eternal joy.

 MICHI NO SEKAI E